ronkok/Hurmet/docs/manual.md

   To round to _n_ significant digits, write the spec as "r_n_", e.g., "r3".\
   To round to _n_ places after the decimal, write the spec as "f_n_".

+savedate()

+: Returns the date on which the current document was saved.

 sign(_x_)

 : Returns ¢`{1 if x > 0; -1 if x < 0; 0 otherwise}`<br>Real numbers only.